canmom/canmom.github.io/_posts/crit/baru/2020-10-11-tyrant-6-exponential.md

 When we humans want to control a population of animals---for example, of deer---one of the most effective ways we've found is to introduce a population of predators to the region.
 And when we humans disrupt these cycles by, for example, killing off wolves for the sake of agriculture, the cycles of the ecosystem are disrupted.

 Unfortunately, it's rarely as simple as this simple, two-component system.
 The explosion of prey populations will affect all the things the prey eat.
-One fascinating example is the [reintroduction of wolves into Yellowstone](https://www.yellowstonepark.com/things-to-do/wolf-reintroduction-changes-ecosystem).
-Prior to the reintroduction of wolves, elk populations had grown rapidly, threatening the reproduction of the things the elks ate, such as aspen trees.
-The failure of the aspen crashed the beaver population, and the lack of beaver dams caused further effects, increasing the variability of water runoff and removing places for fish to breed.
+A popular story tells of the [reintroduction of wolves into Yellowstone](https://www.yellowstonepark.com/things-to-do/wolf-reintroduction-changes-ecosystem).
+Prior to the reintroduction of wolves, elk populations had grown rapidly, threatening the reproduction of the things the elks ate, such as willow trees.
+The failure of the willow crashed the beaver population, and the lack of beaver dams caused further effects, increasing the variability of water runoff and removing places for fish to breed.

 Reintroducing the wolves, on the other hand, made the elk start moving around a lot more---to avoid getting eaten!
-The aspen could bounce back, the beavers could bounce back, and so on; the effect was termed a 'trophic cascade'.
+The willow could bounce back, the beavers could bounce back, and so on; the effect was termed a 'trophic cascade'.
 The ecosystem started to edge back towards its rhythm of self-reproduction.

+It's a very neat story, and one I totally believed.
+[The truth is inevitably much more complex](https://www.accuweather.com/en/weather-news/scientists-debunk-myth-that-yellowstone-wolves-changed-entire-ecosystem-flow-of-rivers/349988).
+The reduction of the elk population cannot solely be attributed to wolves, the elk only avoid wolves when they're active, and the willow has grown taller but not spread to a larger area.
+The ecosystem is apparently still considered far from fully restored.
+Nevertheless, the amount of predation *is* significant.
+You can read more about it [on page 70 of this PDF](https://www.nps.gov/yell/learn/upload/YELLOWSTONE-SCIENCE-24-1-WOLVES.pdf), which briefly summarises the state of scientific debate about 'trophic cascades'.
+Essentially, the Yellowstone 'experiment' had too many confounding variables to conclusively prove that the wolves get credit.

-So, then, in this rather strained metaphor, the Masquerade's economic engine is like the population of elk.
+Even so, in this rather strained metaphor, the Masquerade's economic engine is like the population of elk.
 But there is no predator to keep it in check... not yet, anyway.

 ## The danger of over-abstraction